onshape-public/go-client/onshape/docs/MetadataApi.md

 > map[string]interface{} UpdateVEOPStandardContentPartMetadata(ctx, did).LinkDocumentId(linkDocumentId).Body(body).Execute()

-Update metadata of a standard content part in a version by document ID, version ID, tab ID, owner ID, and part ID.
+Update the metadata in a document for a standard content part.

 ### Example